snowypowers/vue-kickoff/README.md

-# webpack-simple
+# Vue-Kickoff

-> A simple Vue 2.0 Webpack & `vue-loader` setup for quick prototyping.
-Note this template is not suitable for production - for that you may want to wait for an official 2.0 webpack template.
+> Personal fork of webpack-simple for VueJS.
+A simple Vue 2.0 Webpack & `vue-loader` setup for quick prototyping.

-> This template is Vue 2.0 compatible.
-For Vue 1.x use this command: `vue init webpack-simple#1.0 my-project`

 ### Usage